ATpoint/atac_chip_preprocess/README.md

 ## Output

 By default, all outputs will be collected in `./atac_chip_preprocess_results/` relative to the directory from which the pipeline is launched.
 Use `--outdir` to change this.
-Outputs are:
+Output folders are:

 - **alignments_filtered:** Sorted bam, bam index and flagstats for the filtered alignments.
 - **alignments_unfiltered:** Sorted bam, bam index and flagstats for the unfiltered alignments.